hyperledger/besu/CONTRIBUTING.md

 1. **Make any required changes** on your contribution from the reviewers feedback.
 _Make the changes, commit to your branch, and push to your remote fork._
 1. **When your PR is validated**, all tests passed and your branch has no conflicts with the target branch, you can **"squash and merge"** your PR and you're done.
-You contributed to Pantheon!
+You contributed to Besu!
 Thanks !

 ### Architectural Best Practices